kessler-frost/anvyl/README.md

 # Anvyl - Simple Container Management with AI

+DISCLAIMER: This is my first attempt at "vibe coding" a simple tool over a weekend.

 > **Simplicity is key.** Manage your containers with plain English, not complex commands.

 Anvyl makes container management effortless.
 Just tell it what you want in natural language, and it handles the complexity for you.